“You will not be punished for your anger, you will be punished by your anger.” – Buddha

 Anger Is An Emotion

 Anger is a natural human emotion and like any other emotions serve a particular purpose.
 Whether is a call for making a decision, motivation to take an action or an alert to the danger, it cannot be ignored or avoided.
-Besides, any time we try to escape from difficult or unpleasant emotions we become trapped and anger is no exception to this rule.
+Besides, every time we try to escape from difficult or unpleasant emotions we become trapped and anger is no exception to this rule.
 Furthermore, if we continue to fight with difficult emotions rather than acknowledge and accept them we will far less likely to get stuck in a vicious cycle of irrational thinking.
 Not to mention that any attempt to change or fix immediately a particular emotion only increases its intensity.
 And in consequence, the situation becomes really difficult to bear.
 Which is exactly what we want to avoid dealing with difficult and negative emotions.

 As I mentioned earlier, emotions are natural phenomena of human nature that serve a wide range of purposes.
 And even if it’s hard to believe sometimes none of these purposes are meant to hurt you.
 But, if we want to truly understand the function and meaning of our emotions we need to adopt a mindful approach.
 Trust me, it’s the best way to avoid the burn of acting out during an emotional upsurge.
 Besides, mindfulness techniques are meant to teach us how to acknowledge, accept and deal with our emotions in a healthy way, especially with the negative ones.